julienhouyet/42-push_swap/README.md

 # Introduction

-This project will make you sort data on a stack, with a limited set of instructions, using the lowest possible number of actions.
-To succeed you’ll have to manipulate various types of algorithms and choose the most appropriate solution (out of many) for an optimized data sorting.
+This project asks me to sort data on a stack, with a limited set of instructions, using the smallest possible number of actions.
+To succeed, I need to manipulate different types of algorithms and choose the most appropriate solution (from among several) for optimized data sorting.

 At [42 School](https://github.com/42School), almost every project must be written in accordance to the [Norm](https://github.com/42School/norminette/blob/master/pdf/en.norm.pdf), the school's coding standard.
 As a result, the implementation of certain parts may appear strange and for sure had room for improvement.

+##  :lock: License

+GNU GENERAL PUBLIC LICENSE
+Version 3